SWEG-2016EC-Batch/Tech_Titans_Sec-C/ETS1038_Mussie_Ferede/mile_calculater.md

 Step 3: Read capacity

-Step 4: Prompt the user to enter the miles per gallon (MPG) the automobile can be driven
+Step 4: Ask the user to enter the miles per gallon (MPG) the automobile can be driven

 Step 5: Read mpg